Fear of Dying – Thanatophobia

 Hypnotherapy is an alternative form of psychotherapy that can be applied to a very wide range of problems and is available with Joan.

 Free Initial Consultations for the Fear of Dying

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Dying prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Thanatophobia problems prior to commencing any psychotherapy programmes.